zpz/docker-tiny/README.md

 $ docker run --rm zppz/tiny:21.01.02 make-date-version
 ```

 The second type of commands reside in [tools/](./tools).
 These commands can not run directly in a container based on this image, because their dependencies go beyond `busybox`.
-The intended way to use them is to print out their, capture the printout outside of the container, and then run it outside of the container.
+The intended way to use them is to print out their code, capture the printout outside of the container, and then run it outside of the container.
 For example,

 ```
 $ cmd="$(docker run --rm zppz/tiny:21.01.02 cat /usr/tools/find-image)"